Piscataqua River border dispute: Background

 An aerial view of the Portsmouth Naval Shipyard from the 1930s.
 The photo is taken from the Maine side—land visible at the top-right of the photo is in New Hampshire.

 Seavey's Island lies in the northern side of the Piscataqua River, between the town of Kittery, Maine, and the city of Portsmouth, New Hampshire.
 The island was originally five separate islands which were conjoined between 1800 and 1866 in order to build a naval shipyard.
 The State of Maine asserted that the boundary between the states runs along the middle of the river to the south of Seavey's Island, which places the island within Maine.
 The State of New Hampshire asserted a historical claim to ownership of the river up to the shoreline on the Maine side, which would place the island within New Hampshire.

+Defenders of New Hampshire's claim point to New Hampshire's control of the harbor during the American Revolutionary War, including its construction of a fort named for John Sullivan (general) on Seavey's Island, and the appearance of Badger's Island on the Flag and seal of New Hampshire.
+Since the Supreme Court's 2002 decision, Badger's Island has been treated as part of Maine.

-The United States federal government owns the island, which is the site of the Portsmouth Naval Shipyard.
+After building Fort Sullivan, New Hampshire used the fort to control trade and ship traffic in the harbor until the federal government took over harbor controls in 1896.
+Since that year, the United States federal government has owned Seavey's Island, which is the site of the Portsmouth Naval Shipyard.
 For many years, the U.S. Navy regarded the shipyard as belonging to New Hampshire (whence the name Portsmouth Naval Shipyard after the city of Portsmouth, New Hampshire).
 Later, the Navy adopted a neutral position in the dispute.

 Maine imposes an income tax on workers who work in Maine irrespective of where they live, if they work in Maine at least 12 days and earn at least $3,000.
 This includes workers at the shipyard, many of whom who live in New Hampshire, which has no income tax.
 Moreover, aspects of the income tax are based on household income and result in larger payments due to the earnings of spouses who neither live nor work in Maine.
 New Hampshire contended that since the workers live in New Hampshire, paying taxes to Maine amounted to "taxation without representation".
 Maine receives an estimated $4 million to $6 million per year in taxes from the shipyard workers.

+In 1997, Maine began to employ garnishment to collect the back taxes of shipyard workers who lived in New Hampshire.
+The same year, New Hampshire governor Jeanne Shaheen, while on a trade mission to Winchester, viewed a 1761 map allegedly showing that the Province of New Hampshire owned the entire harbor.
+The discovery of this map reportedly inspired Shaheen to pursue original jurisdiction litigation against Maine.